Insulin aspart protamine and insulin aspart (Subcutaneous)

-You should never mix insulin aspart protamine and insulin aspart combination with other insulin injections without checking with your doctor first.
+You should never mix insulin aspart protamine and insulin aspart combination with other insulin injections without checking first with your doctor.
 These injections are usually done separately.
 Also, insulin aspart protamine and insulin aspart should not be used in an insulin infusion pump.
 If you have questions about this, ask your doctor or pharmacist.

 The dose of insulin aspart protamine and insulin aspart will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of insulin aspart protamine and insulin aspart .
 If your dose is different, do not change it unless your doctor tells you to do so.